GeekHaven/WebD-Selection-23-24-Final-Tasks/README.md

 ## Rules

-1. Fork this repository and make changes in the existing files; do not create new files.
-2. Deploy your website on GitHub Pages (it is free for students) or any other platform.
+1. Deploy your website on GitHub Pages (it is free for students) or any other platform.
-3. Write your Name and Enrollment Number in the .md file of your repo.
+2. Write your Name and Enrollment Number in the .md file of your repo.
-4. Use only vanilla CSS and JavaScript; external frameworks like Bootstrap are not allowed.
+3. Use only vanilla CSS and JavaScript; external frameworks like Bootstrap are not allowed.
-5. Your code will be checked for plagiarism, so avoid copying code from others.
+4. Your code will be checked for plagiarism, so avoid copying code from others.
+In cases where significant similarities or direct copying are found, the respective submission will be disqualified from the selection process.
+5. Avoid copying directly from ChatGPT or any other AI.
+We expect original work from all candidates.
+6. You are encouraged to seek guidance and learn from various web development resources, but ensure that your final submission represents your unique work and creativity.

 ## Scoring